hurlab/DPN_DREX_HumanSpatial/251120_CompHuman-SpatialJCI/ANALYSIS_GUIDE.md

 **File:** `06_bioenergetic_focus.R`
 **Output:** `Output_JCI/Bioenergetic_Focus/`

 This specialized analysis focuses specifically on metabolic and bioenergetic pathways, which are particularly relevant to diabetic neuropathy where Schwann cell energy metabolism and lactate support for axons are known to be disrupted.
 Unlike Script 00 which performs broad enrichment across all pathways, this script performs targeted enrichment analysis on curated metabolic gene sets including glycolysis, oxidative phosphorylation, fatty acid metabolism, lactate metabolism, and mitochondrial function.
-It reads the same mouse DEG files and human datasets but applies bioenergetics-focused filters and annotations, calculates metabolic pathway scores for each comparison, and identifies genes specifically involved in Schwann cell metabolic support of axons.
+It reads the same mouse DEG files (using p < 0.01 cutoff) and human datasets but applies bioenergetics-focused filters and annotations, calculates metabolic pathway scores for each comparison, and identifies genes specifically involved in Schwann cell metabolic support of axons.
 The analysis generates enrichment results emphasizing KEGG metabolic pathways, creates detailed gene lists of dysregulated metabolic genes with their fold changes across species, and produces summary statistics quantifying metabolic dysfunction in each intervention group.
 The outputs include specialized visualizations showing how different interventions (DR, EX, DREX) affect specific branches of cellular metabolism and whether metabolic gene expression patterns are conserved between mouse and human.
 This focused analysis complements the broader pathway analysis from Script 00 by providing deep insight into a disease mechanism that is central to diabetic neuropathy pathogenesis and may be particularly amenable to intervention through diet and exercise.

+---

+## Script 07: PPI Network Analysis
+**File:** `07_ppi_network_analysis.R`
+**Output:** `Output_JCI/PPI_Network_Analysis/`

+This analysis uses the STRING database to identify protein-protein interaction (PPI) networks among differentially expressed genes, revealing functional modules and highly connected hub proteins that may be central to disease mechanisms.
+The script focuses on majorSC and aggSC mouse cell types as well as human JCI_SC DEGs, initializing separate STRING database connections for mouse (species ID 10090) and human (species ID 9606) with medium confidence interaction scores (≥400).
+For each dataset, it maps gene symbols to STRING protein IDs, performs PPI enrichment analysis to test whether the DEG proteins show more interactions than would be expected by chance (indicating functional coherence), and generates network visualizations showing the top 200 proteins and their interaction patterns.
+The analysis also performs functional enrichment (GO Biological Process and KEGG) specifically on the PPI network members to identify which biological pathways are represented in highly connected protein modules.
+The outputs include network plots as PDF files showing protein interaction topologies, PPI enrichment statistics with p-values indicating network significance, STRING-based GO and KEGG enrichment results for network members, and summary tables comparing PPI enrichment across interventions and cell types.
+Significant PPI enrichment (p < 0.05) indicates that the DEGs form functional modules rather than random gene sets, validating biological coherence.
+Highly connected proteins in these networks represent priority therapeutic targets, as they likely coordinate multiple disease-relevant processes.

+---

+## Script 08: Pathway Overlap Heatmaps
+**File:** `08_pathway_overlap_heatmaps.R`
+**Output:** `Output_JCI/Pathway_Overlap_Heatmaps/`

+This analysis creates comprehensive heatmap visualizations showing which enriched pathways are shared versus unique across four key datasets: mouse majorSC, mouse aggSC, human JCI_SC (Schwann cell spatial), and human JCI_Bulk (nerve bulk RNA-seq).
+The script reads enrichment results from Script 00 for all comparison groups and creates binary pathway matrices indicating presence (1) or absence (0) of each significantly enriched pathway (padj < 0.05) in each of the four datasets.
+For both GO and KEGG enrichment types, it generates heatmaps with pathways sorted by conservation level (most shared pathways at top), identifies "conserved pathways" appearing in ≥3 datasets that represent core disease mechanisms, and creates separate gene lists for dataset-specific pathways that may reveal unique molecular features.
+The analysis produces separate heatmaps for each comparison group (HFDvsSD, DRvsHFD, EXvsHFD, DREXvsHFD) and enrichment type (GO/KEGG), with pathway names truncated to 80 characters for readability and limited to top 50 pathways per heatmap when total exceeds this threshold.
+Summary statistics quantify the number of conserved pathways, mouse-specific pathways (present in majorSC/aggSC but not in human datasets), and human-specific pathways (present in JCI_SC/JCI_Bulk but not in mouse datasets).
+The master summary Excel file compiles these statistics across all comparisons, enabling quick identification of intervention effects that are well-conserved versus those showing species divergence.
+This analysis is crucial for prioritizing pathways with strong translational relevance and understanding the limitations of mouse models for specific biological processes.

 ---